lfelipediniz/lfelipediniz/README.md

 ## :computer: About what I've been doing

-I am currently working on my CBT for the Systems Development course, as well as my knowledge of programming and the use of tools such as Figma, Gimp, Photoshop, After Effects and Vegas Pro.
+Currently I finished my CBT for the Systems Development course, as well as my knowledge of programming and use of tools like Figma, Gimp, Photoshop, After Effects and Vegas Pro.

 <details>
     <summary align="left">More about my status:</summary>